Urban legends about drugs: "Gnome" legend

 Another legend involves a group of teenagers who, while drunk and/or tripping on some sort of hallucinogen, find what they perceive to be a gnome (sometimes a dwarf, hobgoblin or smurf), capture it, and bring it home.
 They sleep off the drug's effects, and the next morning they find out that the "gnome" was really a lost (and very frightened) child.
 Though the story may be told by some tellers in a negative light, it may also have a positive spin in that the teens become unwitting heroes in finding a missing child whose parents (as well as the police) had been unable to find.
 According to Snopes.com, the legend had first surfaced in 2004, and As of 2020 the legend's truth status remains undetermined and unverifiable.
-In some versions of a legend the "gnome" is not a child but a person with dwarfism or Down Syndrome; some have even gone as far to say it was a dead baby.
+In some versions of a legend the "gnome" is not a child but a person with dwarfism or Down syndrome; some have even gone as far to say it was a dead baby.

 "Homeopathic" drug water

-In 2004–2005, an Internet rumor was being spread that claimed that LSD (and other drugs) were being diluted with water to extremely low concentrations, which allegedly made the drugs more powerful, yet cheaper and undetectable.
-This is related to the pseudo-scientific "Law of Infinitesimals", one of the principles behind homeopathy.
+In 2004–2005, an Internet rumor was being spread that claimed that LSD (and other drugs) were being diluted with water to extremely low concentrations, which allegedly made the drugs even more powerful, yet cheaper and undetectable.
+This is related to the pseudoscientific "Law of Infinitesimals", one of the principles behind homeopathy.
 However, there is no evidence that this actually has effects different from a placebo, or that a significant number of users or dealers were ever actually doing this.